Texas Tech University Health Sciences Center: Schools

-Biomedical sciences
+Graduate School of Biomedical Sciences

 The Graduate School of Biomedical Sciences (GSBS) has campuses in Lubbock, Abilene, and Amarillo.
 The school offers doctoral and master's degrees in biomedical sciences, as well as professional certificates and dual degrees in collaboration with the School of Medicine.

-Health professions
+School of Health Professions

 The school began in 1983 as the School of Allied Health Sciences and currently has campuses in Amarillo, Lubbock, and the Permian Basin.
 More than 1,800 students are currently enrolled in 20 different degree programs at the doctoral, master's and baccalaureate degree levels.
 These programs include areas of study, such as athletic training, audiology, clinical management, medical laboratory science, molecular pathology, physical and occupational therapy, physician assistant, rehabilitation, and speech-language pathology.

-Medicine
+School of Medicine

 The Texas Tech University Health Sciences Center School of Medicine in Lubbock has awarded more than 3,000 Doctor of Medicine degrees since its first graduating class in 1974.
 The school was commissioned to train physicians to help meet the health care needs of residents of West Texas, a population that now includes more than 2.5 million people.
 When the school opened, West Texas had one physician for every 1,300 residents.
 Currently, the ratio is about one physician for every 750 residents.
 Students spend their first two years of study in Lubbock and their last two years studying in Amarillo, Odessa or Lubbock.
 A self-proclaimed major initiative for the school is to "recruit creative, innovative research faculty and to develop graduate students and postdoctoral fellows for lifelong careers in medical research."

-Nursing
+School of Nursing

-The school has campuses in Lubbock, Permian Basin, Highland Lakes, and Abilene; and it educates more than 1,000 students each year.
-Bachelors, masters, and doctoral degrees in nursing are issued by the school.
+The school has campuses in Abilene, Amarillo, Lubbock, Dallas, and Odessa, with additional learning sites in Mansfield, San Antonio, and Austin; and it educates more than 1,000 students each year.
+Bachelor's, master's, and doctoral degrees in nursing are issued by the school.
 The School of Nursing offers the only Doctor of Nursing Practice program in West Texas.
 The school is known for its alternatives to traditional educational opportunities including online coursework for a registered nurse to obtain a Bachelor of Science in Nursing, a second-degree Bachelor of Science in Nursing program for students with a bachelor's degree in another subject, and a Veteran to Bachelor of Science in Nursing degree for veterans with military medical experience who wish to earn a nursing degree but already have considerable knowledge that distinguishes them from a traditional nursing student.